OCR wants teachers to have access to a wide range of different styles and types of resource to support their students’ learning.

 Any publisher can submit their resources for endorsement, and both publisher partners and non-partners go through exactly the same process.
 We charge a fee for this to cover our costs only and we arrange for the resource to be reviewed by a paid expert reviewer.

 This information below explains the different types of endorsement and how we work with publishers.

 OCR will endorse textbooks, ebooks and digital resources that are designed to support the teaching and learning of an OCR specification.
 The different categories of endorsement are below.

 OCR will not endorse resources that focus primarily on revision or assessment preparation.

-Please download and complete the submission form.
+Please download and complete both the self-assessment form and relevant proposal form.

 If there are endorsed resources available to support an OCR qualification, they will appear on the qualification page under the heading, 'Textbooks and endorsed resources'.

 For many of its qualifications, particularly GCSEs, AS and A Levels, OCR appoints a publisher partner.
 These are mainly major educational publishers and are usually selected by open tender.
 We do this to ensure that teachers have at least one good textbook/set of resources available to them for first teaching.